Up to 60% off sofas & mattresses — limited‑time deals.

 How does the back feel over long TV nights?

-The Down Supreme back stayed plush and supportive, but we re-fluffed and re-centered it after a lot of shifting.
+The back stays plush and supportive, but it looks better if you re-fluff and re-center the cushions after a lot of shifting.

 Is the skirted base hard to keep clean?